-Coinsurance Payable By Plan In-Network Coinsurance Out-of-Network Coinsurance Unless stated otherwise in this document, the Plan will pay 80% of In-Network Covered Charges until the annual Out-of-Pocket Limit is satisfied, at which time the Plan will pay 100% of the remainder of In-Network Covered Charges for the rest of the Calendar Year.
-80% not covered Out-of-Network charges are not covered.
+Coinsurance Payable By Plan In-Network Coinsurance Out-of-Network Coinsurance Unless stated otherwise in this document, the Plan will pay 80% of In-Network Covered Charges until the annual Out-of-Pocket Limit is satisfied, at which time the Plan will pay 100% of the remainder of In- Network Covered Charges for the rest of the Calendar Year.
+Out-of-Network charges are not covered.
+80% not covered

-HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 80%, after Deductible not covered
+HOSPITAL BENEFITS Charges billed by a facility In-Network Out-of-Network Inpatient Services 80%, after Deductible not covered • Prior Approval.

-- Prior Approval.
 Prior Approval is required for all inpatient admissions as well as specific outpatient medical services and procedures and some Durable Medical Equipment.
-See the Cost Management Section for a detailed list of services which require prior approval. - Room and Board Allowances.
+See the Cost Management Section for a detailed list of services which require prior approval. • Room and Board Allowances.
 Covered Charges for room and board during an inpatient admission shall be limited to the lesser of the billed charge or the Allowable Charge established by the Plan.

-Outpatient Services 80%, after Deductible not covered Emergency Room Services Medical Emergency 80%, after Deductible 80%, after Deductible non-Medical Emergency 80%, after Deductible not covered
+Outpatient Services80%, after Deductiblenot covered Emergency Room Services Medical Emergency 80%, after Deductible 80%, after Deductible not covered

+80%, after Deductible